Rebates for Residential EV Chargers in Massachusetts

 Hudson Light & Power Department - MA

-Hudson Light & Power Department - MA has a rebate program that covers residential EV chargers.
-The program is called "Hudson MA EV Chargers."
+Hudson Light & Power Department - MA offers rebates for residential EV chargers through a program called "Hudson MA EV Chargers."

 The Hudson MA EV Chargers program offers a rebate of $500 per charger.
 The incentive may cover up to 100% of the material cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.